karmaniverous/smoz/.stan/imports/get-dotenv/stan.todo.md

     confirming single public type identity (structural seam public subpaths), root export for `buildSpawnEnv`, and passing acceptance criteria (tsc/rollup/ typedoc).
 Guard (`verify-types`) in place to prevent regressions.

+- Safety-rail test fix for helpers exposure
+  - Updated the test to import `GetDotenvCli` from `src/cliHost/index.ts` (the /cliHost entry) so the enhancer side-effect runs.
+  - Added explicit assertions to satisfy lint rules and verify presence.

+- Tidy-ups: remove enhancer module and scrub imports
+  - Deleted src/cliCore/enhanceGetDotenvCli.ts (no longer referenced after promoting methods onto the class).
+  - Removed legacy enhancer imports from src/plugins/cmd/alias.ts and updated tests to import the host from the cliHost entry (no side-effect required).
+  - Fixed src/cliHost/help.order.test.ts to import the host from './index' (removes the old enhancer import) and added explicit types to satisfy strict ESLint rules.